asantaga/wiserHomeAssistantPlatform/README.md

 ## Manual Code Installation

 This method is best used when you want to play with the "latest and greatest" from the repository.
-Moving forward (post 1.9) , the github repository will contain two primary branches, **master** and dev.
-Master is the latest released, and hopefully most stable branch, whereas **dev** is the branch that we're currently working on.
+The github repository contains two primary branches, **master** and **dev**.
+Master is the latest released version (and the most stable branch), whereas **dev** is the branch that we're currently working on.

 1. On your server clone the github repository into a suitable directory using the following command git clone `https://github.com/asantaga/wiserHomeAssistantPlatform.git`